 New York is rich with culture and many American cultural movements first emerged in New York City.
 New York’s individuality lies in its astonishing mixture of different cultures.
 A walk amongst the city’s multilingual populace will reveal the diversity of accents and speech patterns.
-New Yorkers are known for their distinguishing accent.

-Active adults either love or hate New York.
 Popular attractions here include Wall Street, the Empire State Building, Statue of Liberty, Central Park, Niagara Falls, National Baseball Hall of Fame, Watkins Glen State Park, Lake Placid, Ellis Island and Times Square.
 New York State is one of the world's most popular vacation destinations.

 New York City is a significant place for music, film, theater, dance and visual arts.
 In addition, New York produces many dairy products, greenhouse and nursery products, apples, cattle and hay.
 The state is a leading fruit and vegetable manufacturer in the eastern part of the country.
 Some of New York’s other notable industries include publishing, mass communications, advertising and entertainment.